 Dr. John Shosky, a speechwriter for three presidential administrations, will be your instructor for this informative and hands-on workshop.

 You will learn the essential elements of debate during an introductory lecture.
 You'll analyze successful and unsuccessful debate techniques using real-life examples.
 You will then have an opportunity to deliver and to defend a winning opening and closing statement.

 Who it's for:

 How you'll benefit:

-What to expect: In this full-day workshop, you will receive the essential skills to develop a winning argument at your next debate.
-After the lecture portion of the workshop, you will prepare an opening statement for the given topic during a working lunch.
+What to expect: In this workshop, you will receive the essential skills to develop a winning argument at your next debate.
+After the lecture portion of the workshop, you will prepare an opening statement for the given topic.
 Next, you'll practice your statement in an exercise by delivering your opening statement and taking questions from your peers.
 The instructor will give feedback during this debate exercise.

 This training is online.

 John Shosky is the president of Roncalli Communications, Inc. He has been a professional speechwriter, consultant, coach, and trainer for thirty years.
 He has written almost 3000 speeches for government officials, political candidates, and public interest advocates.
 This amounts to over seven million words on the public record.

 He has been a speechwriter at the highest levels of government.
 Dr. Shosky has served in the Reagan, Bush (41) and Bush (43) Administrations, working in the Executive Office of the President, White House Public Affairs, The Department of Health and Human Services, The Department of Education, and the Department of Housing and Urban Development.